Before speaking about creatine, it is important to first talk about the basics of energy production in the body.

 However, when we go to either extreme of exercise intensity, such as long, slower, less intense bouts of exercise, or short, extremely intense bouts, carbohydrates aren’t always sufficient to do the job.

 Let’s take something like a marathon, for example.
-Although carbohydrates can be stored in the body in amounts that are enough to optimally fuel something the length and intensity of a football match, we can’t store enough carbohydrates to produce the amount of energy (or ATP) needed for something like a marathon, which can last for 3–4 times the length of football match.
-In this case, our body will need to further utilise it’s fat stores.
+Although carbohydrates can be stored in the body in amounts that are enough to optimally fuel something the length and intensity of a football match, we usually can’t store enough carbohydrates to produce the amount of energy (or ATP) needed for something like a marathon, which can last for 3–4 times the length of football match.
+In this case, our body will also need to further utilise it’s fat stores (in addition to the carbohydrates).

 Fat produces more ATP than Carbohydrates, but it also produces it at a slower rate, hence it would be better used for something like a marathon, but wouldn’t be suitable to higher intensity activities, where fat would be unable to replace used ATP at a high enough rate.